Can Pneumonia Be Prevented?

 - Get a flu shot every year to prevent seasonal influenza.
 The flu is a common cause of pneumonia, so preventing the flu is a good way to prevent pneumonia.

 - Children younger than 5 and adults 65 and older should get vaccinated against pneumococcal pneumonia, a common form of bacterial pneumonia.
 The pneumococcal vaccine is also recommended for all children and adults who are at increased risk of pneumococcal disease due to other health conditions.
-There are 2 types of pneumococcal vaccine.
+There are two types of pneumococcal vaccine.
 Talk to your healthcare provider to find out if one of them is right for you.

 Wash Your Hands